electrickery/pxdisk_mega/epspMessageSpec.md

 	Nnnnnnnnn.eee    - create an image file nnnnnnnn.eee
 	P[dw]            - write protect drive d; w=0 RW, w=1 RO

-The D and N command should be send to the unit, not the drive.
+Strictly speaking the D and N command should be send to the unit, not the drive.
 But this would mean a destination should be defined for this.

 The original intention was to format the message on the Arduino-side, so the Z80 assembly code could just copy that to the display.
-This idea is somewhat abandoned due to space constratints.
+This idea is somewhat abandoned due to space constraints.

 Each command has a CP/M program that executes it and displays the result.
 These program use the Epson BIOS extension CALLX.
 With some luck the PX-4 implementation can be adapted to the PX-8.